decentralized-identity/linked-vp/spec/spec.md

 verify any Verifiable Presentation resources that may exist.

 The DID Controller MAY include the parameters `challenge` and `domain` in the URL of the service endpoint and the referenced Verifiable Presentation to mitigate replay attacks.
-If present, a verifier SHOULD include the parameters in the verification of the presentation as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY) and [[VC-DATA-MODEL]].
+If present, a [verifier][verifier] SHOULD include the parameters in the verification of the presentation as specified in [[VC-DATA-INTEGRITY]](#ref:VC-DATA-INTEGRITY) and [[VC-DATA-MODEL]].

 ### Linked Verifiable Presentations